fereshteh-ahmadnezhad/today-i-learned/toefl/writing.md

 # Task Two
 ## Handy collocations:
 1. The ... is a compelling example of this.
+2. I count myself among the proponents of the latter idea and in what follows, I will delve into two reasons to shed light on my response.
+3. The second noteworthy point that comes to mind is that ...
-2. An example will illustrate this better.
+4. An example will illustrate this better.
-3. I firmly possess the conviction that ...
+5. I firmly possess the conviction that ...
-4. putting (one) at a disadvantage
+6. putting (one) at a disadvantage
    1. Finally, the author postulates that zebra mussels eat plankton putting freshwater fish at a disadvantage, which lowers their overall number.
-5. Throughout history, pursuing a ... has always been of importance ...
+7. Throughout history, pursuing a ... has always been of importance ...

 ## Topic: In order to succeed, you should be more like others than be different from everyone else.